Sonic the Hedgehog (film): Plot

 Sonic, a young anthropomorphic blue hedgehog who can run at supersonic speed, is ambushed by an echidna tribe for his power.
 His guardian, an anthropomorphic owl named Longclaw, gives him a bag of golden rings that open portals to distant locations.
 She tells Sonic the best way to stay safe is to stay hidden before using a ring to send him to Earth while she stays behind to hold off the echidnas, sacrificing herself.
 Ten years later, Sonic enjoys a secret life in a forest cave near the rural town of Green Hills, Montana, but longs to make friends.
 He idolizes the local sheriff, Tom Wachowski, and his wife, Maddie, unaware that the pair plans to relocate to San Francisco as Tom intends to accept a job at the San Francisco Police Department.

-One night, Sonic grows sad over his loneliness while playing baseball alone.
-While he is running at unusually high speeds to clear his mind, his frustration over his isolation boils over, causing him to accidentally trigger an electromagnetic pulse that causes a massive power outage across the Pacific Northwest.
-The U.S. Department of Defense enlists the services of eccentric roboticist and scientific genius Dr. Ivo Robotnik to determine the cause of the outage.
+One night, Sonic grows lonely while playing baseball alone.
+While he is running at unusually high speeds to clear his mind, his frustration causes him to accidentally trigger an electromagnetic pulse that causes a massive power outage across the Pacific Northwest.
+The U.S. Department of Defense enlists the services of eccentric roboticist and scientific genius Doctor Robotnik to determine the cause of the outage.
 Realizing his cover has been blown, Sonic reluctantly plans to leave Earth and live on a different planet that only contains mushrooms.

 Robotnik discovers Sonic's footprint in the forest and, determining that the print is not of any animal found on Earth, uses his drones to track Sonic, who escapes his cave and hides in the Wachowskis' shed to leave for the mushroom planet.
 However, Sonic causes a commotion as he prepares to leave, causing Tom to investigate.
 Discovering Sonic in his shed, Tom shoots him with a tranquilizer dart, causing Sonic to accidentally open a portal to San Francisco and drop his bag of rings through the portal to the Transamerica Pyramid's roof before passing out.
 After Sonic recovers, Tom agrees to help him, and the two flee when confronted by Robotnik, who falsely labels Tom a domestic terrorist.
 The two bond as they make their way to San Francisco, with Tom relating to Sonic's desire for friends.
 Sonic creates a bucket list in a western-themed bar where Tom helps him complete several entries, culminating in a bar fight.